 Here we have a worksheet with some incorrect formulas.
-Let's check the formulas against the instructions to understand what's wrong.
+Let's check these formulas against the instructions to understand what's wrong.

-A easy way to check a formula is to double click the cell.
-To get back out of edit mode without making changes, press Escape.
+An easy way to check a formula is to double-click the cell.
+To get back out of edit mode without making changes, just press Escape.

 We can see that the first formula is adding the wrong cells together.
 It should be adding B7 to D9, but it's adding B7 to D6.

-The second formula is manually adding only the first 3 cells in F7:F10, so it's missing F10.
-And we really should use the SUM formula here.
+The next formula is manually adding only the first three cells in the range F7:F10, so it's missing F10.
+And we really should use the SUM function here.

 The last formula is summing the range H8:H11.
 It's using the SUM function, which is good, but it's including an extra cell.